10 Simple Beginner Photography Tips

 2. Your Photos Will Suck – Get Over It

-As I have learned to accept that there will always be better photographers than me, my confidence as a photographer has improved.
+Accepting that there will always be better photographers than me has ironically boosted my confidence as a photographer.
 I’ve come to terms with the fact that you can excel in one style of photography but fall short of your vision in another; that doesn’t make you a lousy photographer.
 Practice your weaknesses to improve your skill and don’t let a few terrible photos discourage you.

 3. Take Your Camera Everywhere